pdykes/ao_sim/README.md

 {"couchdb":"Welcome","version":"2.1.0","features":["scheduler"],"vendor":{"name":"The Apache Software Foundation"}}

 ```

+For mvp3 and later, to create the correct databases, etc.. set the ..\setup directory

 Congrats!

 Now, lets link the simulation application to the database, leave the database instance running

 # Connecting the two docker containers